Could September’s disappointing U.S. jobs report alter the Fed’s tapering timeline?

 September slump: U.S. nonfarm payrolls miss expectations

-Recently released data from the Labor Department showed that the U.S. economy added just 194,000 jobs during September—falling significantly short of consensus expectations for 340,000 new nonfarm payrolls.
-Ristuben characterized the number as disappointing, noting that many analysts had expected that the expiration of extended federal unemployment benefits early last month—combined with the widespread reopening of schools across the country—would prompt more individuals to re-enter the workforce.
+Recently released data from the Labour Department showed that the U.S. economy added just 194,000 jobs during September - falling significantly short of consensus expectations for 340,000 new nonfarm payrolls.
+Ristuben characterised the number as disappointing, noting that many analysts had expected that the expiration of extended federal unemployment benefits early last month - combined with the widespread reopening of schools across the country - would prompt more individuals to re-enter the workforce.

-In a substantial development, the U.S. Senate authorized a temporary extension of the debt ceiling on Oct.
-7, Ristuben said, with lawmakers agreeing to raise the federal borrowing limit by $480 billion through 3 December.
+In a substantial development, the U.S. Senate authorised a temporary extension of the debt ceiling on 7 October, Ristuben said, with lawmakers agreeing to raise the federal borrowing limit by $480 billion through 3 December.
 The House of Representatives still needs to ratify the measure, he added, with approval expected on 12 October.

 For now, though, the key takeaway is that the U.S. dodged a technical default on its debt for the first time ever, he stressed, noting that markets rebounded sharply on the news.